padobrik/padobrik/README.md

 ## **Hey there!**

-My name is Fedor, I am programming entusiast.
+My name is Fedor, I am programming enthusiast.

-Now doing my Master's degree at Peter the Great Saint Petersburg Polytechnic University in Biomedical Informational Systems and Technologies.
-The vast part of my free time I spend to do some code with machine learning applications.
-Also, I am trying to study Web development, but it is just a hobby at the moment.
+Now doing my Master's degree at Peter the Great Saint Petersburg Polytechnic University in Biomedical Informational Systems and Technologies, also working as ML Engineer at GrainFox.
+The vast part of my free time I spend to do some code with machine learning applications and web development.

 Hope you enjoy my GitHub profile.
 Welcome!